Parisian Cafe Candle Project

 Transport yourself to a cozy corner of a Parisian café with this luxurious candle, using the new Chocolate Croissant Fragrance Oil

 Infused with the rich, mouthwatering aroma of freshly baked chocolate croissants, it fills your space with the comforting scent of flaky pastry, melted chocolate, and a hint of buttery sweetness.
+Like all container candles, for best performance, burn for 1 to 2 hours on the first burn to allow a full burn pool and prevent tunneling in future burns.Â

 New to candle making?
-Read more with our Guide to Soy Candles!
+Read more with our Guide to Soy Candles!Â

 Instructions